Learn about growing morning glories including information on varieties.

 It’s probably safer just to grow them for their beauty.
 There are many vining varieties including the heirloom ‘Grandpa Ott’, with dark velvety purple flowers.
 ‘Heavenly Blue’ has sky blue petals, and ‘Glacier Star’ has blue and white blooms.
 There’s even a bush variety, ‘Blue Ensign’ that’s great for containers and window boxes.

-Morning glories grow and flower best in full sun in fertile soil.
+Grow morning glory vines in full sun in fertile soil.
 However, too much nitrogen leads to lots of leaf growth with few flowers.
 Start seeds indoors 3 to 4 weeks before the last frost or sow them in the ground now.
 Nick the seed with a file and soak them overnight in warm water to enhance germination.